capy-language/capy/README.md

 ```

 Variables can be made *immutable* by using `::` instead of `:=`.
-This prevents them from being updated by other code.
+This prevents other code from changing the variable in any way.

 ```cpp
 age : i32 : 21;